Artificial intelligence: Artificial neural networks

 A neural network is an interconnected group of nodes, akin to the vast network of neurons in the human brain.

 An artificial neural network is based on a collection of nodes also known as artificial neurons, which loosely model the neurons in a biological brain.
 It is trained to recognise patterns; once trained, it can recognise those patterns in fresh data.
 There is an input, at least one hidden layer of nodes and an output.
 Each node applies a function and once the weight crosses its specified threshold, the data is transmitted to the next layer.
 A network is typically called a deep neural network if it has at least 2 hidden layers.

 Learning algorithms for neural networks use local search to choose the weights that will get the right output for each input during training.
 The most common training technique is the backpropagation algorithm.
 Neural networks learn to model complex relationships between inputs and outputs and find patterns in data.
 In theory, a neural network can learn any function.

 In feedforward neural networks the signal passes in only one direction.
 The term perceptron typically refers to a single-layer neural network.
 In contrast, deep learning uses many layers.
 Recurrent neural networks (RNNs) feed the output signal back into the input, which allows short-term memories of previous input events.
 Long short-term memory networks (LSTMs) are recurrent neural networks that better preserve longterm dependencies and are less sensitive to the vanishing gradient problem.
 Convolutional neural networks (CNNs) use layers of kernels to more efficiently process local patterns.
 This local processing is especially important in image processing, where the early CNN layers typically identify simple local patterns such as edges and curves, with subsequent layers detecting more complex patterns like textures, and eventually whole objects.

 Deep learning

 Deep learning is a subset of machine learning, which is itself a subset of artificial intelligence.

 Deep learning uses several layers of neurons between the network's inputs and outputs.
 The multiple layers can progressively extract higher-level features from the raw input.
 For example, in image processing, lower layers may identify edges, while higher layers may identify the concepts relevant to a human such as digits, letters, or faces.

-Deep learning has profoundly improved the performance of programs in many important subfields of artificial intelligence, including computer vision, speech recognition, natural language processing, image classification, and others.
-The reason that deep learning performs so well in so many applications is not known as of 2021.
-The sudden success of deep learning in 2012–2015 did not occur because of some new discovery or theoretical breakthrough (deep neural networks and backpropagation had been described by many people, as far back as the 1950s) (Note: Some form of deep neural networks (without a specific learning algorithm) were described by:
+Deep learning has been used to improve the performance of programs in subfields of artificial intelligence including computer vision, speech recognition, natural language processing, image classification and others.

+Deep neural networks and backpropagation had been in development since 1950.
+(Note: Some form of deep neural networks (without a specific learning algorithm) were described by: